- 2-in-1 workout with rowing machine and strength training

 Build Quality and Features

 The Proform 440r rower provides a lightweight, durable machine for the price range.
-Comfort is key in encouraging us to keep at it when training and with this in mind, this rower has an ergonomic design in the seat and the non-slip handles.
+Comfort is key in encouraging us to keep at it when training and with this in mind, this rower has an ergonomic design in the seat and non-slip handles.

 The quality of the flywheel aids the overall quality of the rowing machine as well as making for a smoother row, while the pivoting pedals with adjustable straps on the footrests are designed to keep your feet right where they should be.